Regulation on doctoral study at the University of Iceland School of Education, no. 440/2018.

 The doctoral committee shall comprise the supervisors and one to three specialists in the academic field of the thesis.
 At least one committee member shall hold a position outside the School of Education.
 Should a doctoral student change the research topic, the doctoral studies committee shall review the composition of the doctoral committee.

 The role of the doctoral committee is to ensure that student progression is in accordance with the study plan and that research work meets with academic standards in the field of study in question.
-The tutor shall chair the doctoral committee.
+The administrative supervisor shall chair the doctoral committee.
 The doctoral student may consult the committee on the writing of the study plan, the organisation of the programme, choice of courses, writing of the research proposal, implementation of the research and writing of the thesis.

 It is generally assumed that the doctoral committee will be fully appointed within two years of admission for student in full-time study.
 The committee shall not, however, be fully appointed before the completion of an interim evaluation of the student’s research project, cf. Article 10.
 Supervisors and other specialists on the doctoral committee must, as a rule, hold a doctorate and have undergone a qualifications assessment for academic work, as well as having been recognised by the University of Iceland Graduate School.
 Care shall be taken to ensure that supervisors have demonstrated research activity and that they have, for example, published works in an outlet which makes rigorous academic demands.
 Generally, they must have experience of supervision, international collaboration and applying for research grants.
 Doctoral students' projects must fall under the specialisations of their supervisors.